 Her son Howard (Charles Knox Robinson) tries to reassure her as he returns to the scene with her.
 He then tries to placate her when no screams can be heard.
 Laura is unable to find the dog and the place where she heard these cries for help.
 This “disappearance” adds to his doubts.
 Howard also seems annoyed and upset by the way his wife is reacting to this situation.
 After Laura is sedated by the doctor, she wakes up only to continue to be concerned that time is running out to help this woman and she may die.

 Her character becomes more and more convinced of the woman’s plight.
-As her family increasingly fear for her health, yet she goes to great lengths to find this woman.
+As her family increasingly fear for her health, she goes to great lengths to find this woman.
 Even when she contacts the police, they doubt her story.
 After asking a young child to help her – claiming she has lost an earring – the kid also hears the woman’s cries for help.
 However, his parents are angry about her frightening him, yet she is now partly reassured she is not unwell.

 She then calls on another (familiar-looking) man, Carl Nesbitt (Ed Nelson) in a neighbouring house to get help.
 He invites her into his home and she tells him about this woman’s situation.
 His wife is apparently visiting her mother.
 We’ve recently seen this man at the site of the crime and later telling his young mistress Evie (Alexandra Hay), that his wife is no longer a problem… However, Laura (and we) note has an equally familiar looking dog.. (with more to come).

 This TV Movie has an eerie and chilling musical score from John Williams.
-Williams was later behind the scores for ET The Extra Terrestrial (1982) and Superman (1978).
-The score is one of suspense, fear and this was the last of his television scores.
+Williams was later behind the scores for The Fury (1978), ET The Extra Terrestrial (1982) and Superman (1978).
+The score is one of suspense, and fear and this was the last of his television scores.
 Jack Smight as the movie’s director was behind other stories of suspense.
 He directed episodes of The Twilight Zone (1959-61) and Columbo (1971) and the film Airport 1975 (1974).
 Edith Head – who also worked on Airport 77 (1977) with Cotten and De Havilland – was behind the costume design for this movie.

 I liked this alternative adaptation of this story, the teleplay was written by Merwin Gerard and was based on the Ray Bradbury short story.
 The twist of an equally credible leading character with an unbelieved woman with mental health problems transferred well from the original story featuring an unbelieved kid with a big imagination.

 De Havilland, an award-winning actress gives an Emmy worthy performance.
 Yet surprisingly she wasn’t even nominated.
 De Havilland shines and gives her all in this leading role in this ABC movie from the early seventies.
 This TV Movie was originally one of a series of movies with Golden Hollywood names in the cast.
-It featured along with other delights as Night of Terror (1972) with Agnes Moorehead and Home for the Holidays (1972) with Eleanor Parker.
-Not forgetting Cruise into Terror (1978) with Ray Milland and John Forsythe heading an all star cast.
+It featured along with other delights such as Night of Terror (1972) with Agnes Moorehead and Home for the Holidays (1972) with Eleanor Parker.
+Not forgetting Cruise into Terror (1978) with Ray Milland and John Forsythe heading an all-star cast.

 However, I feel the suspense would have increased had we not learned about the woman who had been buried alive at the start.
 Knowing this twist in the tale before the family – and even Laura – learned the truth – made us conflicted.
 We both empathise with her and also understand why her character was unbelieved by her family and others.
-This after her confused conversation at the start of the film, which suggested a possible memory difficulty.
+This was after her confused conversation at the start of the film, which suggested a possible memory difficulty.

 You understood Laura’s fears for not only this woman and her concerns to be believed in.
 But these fears for the woman also increased in intensity once the same cries were heard by the child.
 You then hoped this might lead to more understanding and compassion with him supporting her tale and this woman being saved.

 Instead, your worries for her character were magnified as she was confronted by his family.
 Later Caroline Wynant made the claim that she can declare her mother in law as incompetent.
 As we discover the identity of the screaming woman’s husband, this added to the suspense and your fears for Laura.
-This adding to the suspense when he invites Laura into his home and she tells him about the woman’s situation.
+This adds to the suspense when he invites Laura into his home and she tells him about the woman’s situation.